NavyaG-lab/Tech-writer/squad/hausmeister.md

 If an issue comes up that you cannot handle independently, you should escalate the alert to the Level 2 and pair with them to resolve the issue.

 _For visibility_: when an issue arises, it is expected that you:
- - mention the failure in `#guild-data-eng`.
+ - mention the failure in [#guild-data-eng](https://nubank.slack.com/messages/C1SNEPL5P/).
 This allows people to follow along, contribute suggestions, and better connect their code changes to failures you have to wake up in the night for.
  - add an entry to the [data-infra log book](https://docs.google.com/spreadsheets/d/1-1AEX2aPvZvEQgGjXyxIoYl4eD2oav6_6V-eAH2oZ74/edit#gid=0) so we can track the most common failures.

 ### support our clients